nagasella/esa/README.md

 # ESA (Entity System Advance)

-ESA (Entity System Advance) is an Entity System for Game Boy Adance (GBA) game development.
-It is conceived to be used together with the [Butano](https://github.com/GValiente/butano?tab=readme-ov-file) game engine.
+ESA (Entity System Advance) is an Entity System for Game Boy Adance (GBA) game development, written in C++.
+It was conceived to be used together with the [Butano](https://github.com/GValiente/butano?tab=readme-ov-file) game engine, and it was designed to be first and foremost fun and easy to use.

 ## An introduction to Entity Systems